w200024212/pebbleos/docs/getting_started.md

 :::::{tab-set}
 :sync-group: os

-::::{tab-item} Ubuntu 24.04
+::::{tab-item} Ubuntu 24.04 LTS
 :sync: ubuntu

-1. Install Emscripten SDK as detailed [here](https://github.com/emscripten-core/emsdk).
+1. Install Emscripten SDK as detailed [here](https://emscripten.org/docs/getting_started/downloads.html).
-   Pick version 4.0.1.
+   Pick version `4.0.1` instead of `latest` when running `./emsdk install` or `./emsdk activate`.
+   To conveniently access Emscripten SDK tools, the activate command will offer some suggestions.
+   It is recommended to follow them.
 ::::

 ::::{tab-item} macOS